Illumina/strelka/README.md

 ##### Linux

-Starka is known to build and run on the following linux distributions (with additional packages as described below):
+Strelka is known to build and run on the following linux distributions (with additional packages as described below):

 - Ubuntu 12.04,14.04